 Cooper’s Hawks are medium-sized accipiters that look very similar to Sharp-shinned Hawks, but with slightly larger heads, longer tails, and longer frames.
 Both birds have grayish upper parts and pale undersides with rufous barring, and red-orange eyes (in adults).
 However, a close examination of the tails of these hawks will show that the tips of Cooper’s Hawks’ tails are rounded, where Sharp-shinned Hawks’ are square.

-Cooper’s Hawks are also found year-round in Pennsylvania, in thick forests and woodlands that also offer clearings and open grounds.
-As accipiters, these hawks rely on other birds as a large part of their diet.
 Common prey for Cooper’s Hawks include Blue Jays, Starlings and American Robins in addition to rodents, reptiles, and other small animals.
 Like Sharp-shinned Hawks, Cooper’s Hawks are secretive and elusive, so going to hawk watches during migration times is often the easiest way to observe them.

-5. Northern Goshawk
+5. American Goshawk

 Length: 20.9-25.2 in